rsta2/minisynth/README.md

 Before powering on your Raspberry Pi, the following devices have to be attached:

 * HDMI display (must support 800x480 pixels mode)
-* USB MIDI keyboard controller or USB PC keyboard
+* USB MIDI keyboard controller, USB PC keyboard or device with serial MIDI interface (at GPIO15, requires external circuit)
 * Standard USB mouse (if official touch screen is not used)
 * Headphones or amplifier (on the 3.5mm jack or via external I2S interface)